MaxGaussDev/TL-MVC-PHP-Framework/README.md

 # The end, for now...
 So far, that's it.

 TL MVC does have it's own Console, more configuration options and some additional helper functions like user authorization, encryption, database mapping, file generators, etc. but these are still in development (feel free to play around with them) and some of them are not done.
 I will update the documentation as I continue to update the code.
-The whole idea was to make something bare bones and simple to build upon, but with enough flexibility.
-I do plan on giving it multiple database support, custom routing, ORM and REST API library in the future.
+The whole idea was to make something bare bones and simple to build upon, but with enough flexibility .